 Bandhe Ke Balaji Temple – A temple dedicated to Hanuman.

 Mertani Ji Ki Baori or stepwell – Named after Mertani, the wife of Shardul Singh, this is a massive and impressive Baori.
 However, due to a lack of maintenance, it is difficult to see it from close quarters.
 Long and narrow stepwell has multiple levels potentially culminating in a well at the end like Rani Ki Vav in Patan.
-I hope local authorities see it as the environmental heritage & give it the attention it deserves.
+I hope local authorities see it as an environmental heritage & give it the attention it deserves.

 Chirawa Pedha – You get typical North India or Rajasthani food in the town.
 As a vegetarian, it was a delight to get an elaborate vegetarian thali in Rajasthan.
-Chirawa nearby the town is famous for its Pedhas that comes in a peculiar shape here – pinched in the middle and pressed with a thumb on the sides.
+Chirawa nearby the town is famous for its Pedhas that come in a peculiar shape here – pinched in the middle and pressed with a thumb on the sides.
 It is a delicacy to bring back with you from Chirawa or Jhunjhunu.